markhorrocks/s3-dart/README.md

 > To use `fPutObject()` and `fGetObject()`, you must `import 'package:s3_dart/io.dart';`

-For a complete example, see: [example]
+For a complete example, see the `example/` directory.

 ### Upload with progress